Controllable protein design with particle-based Feynman-Kac steering: Main

-\subsection{Main}
+Here, we develop such guiding potentials and implement a steering framework for RFdiffusion \cite{rfd} using the FK formulation, demonstrating that this approach can steer the generative process toward desired properties.
+We further show that steering can enhance the designability of generated binders, increasing the likelihood of producing functionally relevant designs.
+Our implementation is available as a user-friendly Python package on \href{https://github.com/ErikHartman/FK-RFdiffusion}{GitHub}.

+\section{Main}

-To introduce guiding into diffusion-based protein generation, we extend the framework of RFdiffusion with a particle-based implementation of Feynman--Kac (FK) steering.
-This approach reframes protein design as a guided stochastic process, in which diffusion trajectories are continuously reweighted by user-defined rewards that reflect desired structural or biochemical properties.
-FK steering operates entirely at inference time, dynamically tilting sampling toward high-reward configurations while preserving stochastic diversity.
-We first formalize the FK formulation for protein diffusion and describe how it can be integrated with RFdiffusion to yield controllable generation.
-Using charge and secondary structure as illustrative examples, we show that steering enables fine-grained modulation of both sequence and structure.
-We then analyze how different potential functions and hyperparameters influence denoising trajectories, and finally demonstrate that FK steering enhances the quality and functional relevance of designed binders across multiple pathogenic targets.
+To introduce inference-time control into diffusion-based protein generation, we develop and apply a particle-based implementation of the FK (Feynman–Kac) framework for RFdiffusion.
+This approach frames protein design as a guided stochastic process in which diffusion trajectories are weighted and resampled according to user-defined rewards, biasing generation toward high-reward configurations.
+Below, we first outline the steering approach, and then demonstrate how to construct guiding potentials for different design objectives.
+Lastly, we apply steering to protein binder design, showing that it improves the designability of generated binders across multiple targets.